kahst/BirdNET/README.md

 cd BirdNET
 pip install –r requirements.txt
 ```
-<i>You might need to add the full path to the requirements.txt in case pip throws an error: 'pip install -r /path/to/requirements.txt'.
-These versions are known to work: NumPy 1.14.5, SciPy 1.0.0, Librosa 0.7.0, Future 0.17.1</i>
+<i>You might need to add the full path to the requirements.txt in case pip throws an error: </i>'pip install -r /path/to/requirements.txt'. <i>These versions of required packages are known to work: NumPy 1.14.5, SciPy 1.0.0, Librosa 0.7.0, Future 0.17.1</i>

 3. Librosa required audio backend (FFMPEG):